ibm-cloud-docs/log-analysis/archive.md

 You must create a service ID for your {{site.data.keyword.cos_full_notm}} instance.
 This service ID is used by the {{site.data.keyword.la_full_notm}} instance to authenticate with your {{site.data.keyword.cos_full_notm}} instance.

 You must assign specific access policies to the service ID that restrict permissions for using specific services, or even combine permissions for accessing different services.
-For example, to restrict access to a single bucket, ensure that the service ID doesn't have any instance level policies using either the console or CLI.
+For example, to restrict access to a single bucket, ensure that the service ID doesn't have any instance level policies by using either the console or CLI.

 Complete the following steps to create a service ID with writing permissions for the {{site.data.keyword.cos_full_notm}} instance: